At a Glance: Best reloading calipers

 - Add the numbers together with the correct decimal places to find the final measurement.

 Usually, you can measure up to 6 inches this way.
-If you need a visual aid for using your reloading calipers, check out this video.

 How much accuracy do you need?